 The U.S. heartland — “flyover country” — is sending surprising signals about the presidential election and disenchanted voters.
-Time for the rest of the country to pay attention.

 Exit polls from West Virginia’s presidential primary this month revealed a surprise: Many voters who had opted for Democrat Bernie Sanders said that, should he fail to win his party’s nomination, they would likely support Republican Donald Trump in November’s U.S. election.